grebennikov-undrew/superset-custom-xlsx/README.md

 superset-custom-xlsx

 ## How to start:
 Run install.sh to load files.
-Type path to target Superset folder
+Type path to target Superset folder (will be created, if not exists)
 ```
-bash install.sh /some/folder/to/superset
+bash install.sh /some/superset/folder/
 ```
 Go to Superset folder
 ```
-cd /some/folder/to/superset
+cd /some/superset/folder/superset/
 ```
 Start Superset
 ```